rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 ## 📽️ Demonstration 📽️

 For demonstration purposes, I ran the project and entered _Rok Benko_ as a guest.
-You can review the outputs from the following files:
+You can review the outputs in the following files:

 - [`log_guest_research_crew.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_guest_research_crew.txt) file for the output from the Guest Research crew,
 - [`log_questions_research_crew.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_questions_research_crew.txt) file for the output from the Questions Research crew,